AndrewMarchukov/insurgency-sandstorm-server-dockerize/README.md

 This repository contains a docker image with a dedicated server for Insurgency Sandstorm that you can fully customise to your need for COOP and PVP servers.

-This image will be build weekly so you don’t have to update anything inside a container.
+This image will be build everyday so you don’t have to update anything inside a container.
 I tried to build the image as “best-practice” as possible and to document everything for you.
 #### Official documentation: [Sandstorm Server Admin Guide](https://sandstorm-support.newworldinteractive.com/hc/en-us/articles/360049211072-Server-Admin-Guide)
 ## How to build Insurgency Sandstorm dedicated server
 cd directory where ```Dockerfile```